Strategies for generating separable photon triplets in waveguides and ring resonators: Conclusion

-We then applied these strategies to sample calculations for realistic devices.
-We first applied our design principles to optimize high-index-contrast optical fiber tapers.
-We obtain a minimum separability parameter of 1.5, indicating that the system operates in the few-mode regime, and we find that the few-mode operation is maintained even with pump detuning up to 10 nm.
-The expected triplet generation rate for these tapers is approximately $10^{-1}$ triplets per second, taking an average pump power of 400 mW.
-While this rate is low and presents a detection challenge, it is approaching the sensitivity limits of state-of-the-art single-photon detectors.
-We also point out that our design principles are not limited to fiber platforms and can be applied to integrated waveguides, where the use of materials with higher nonlinear susceptibilities or structures with smaller effective mode areas can enhance photon triplet generation rates, while preserving separability.
+We then applied these strategies to realistic devices.
+We discussed the optimization of high-index-contrast optical fibers, obtaining a minimum separability parameter of $\kappa = 1.5$, with the few-mode operation maintained even with pump detuning up to 10 nm.
+The expected triplet generation rate for these fibers is approximately 0.01 triplets per second, taking an average pump power of 50 mW and a 20 cm long fiber.
+This rate can be increased by raising the pump power or extending the fiber length, provided that SPM and XPM effects are mitigated.
+While these rates are low and present a detection challenge, they approach the sensitivity limit of state-of-the-art single-photon detectors.
+The design principles presented here are not limited to fiber platforms and can be applied to integrated waveguides, where selecting materials with higher nonlinearities or structures with smaller effective mode areas can further enhance triplet generation rates, while preserving spectral separability.
 We also considered a silicon nitride microring resonator, clad in silica and phase-matched for a 532 nm pump.
-We found that the separability parameter of the generated triplet state approaches unity as the pump pulse duration is reduced, indicating a high degree of separability, surpassing that achievable in fiber-based sources.
+We found that the separability parameter of the generated triplet state approaches unity as the pump pulse duration is reduced below the resonator dwelling time, indicating a high degree of separability that surpasses that achievable in dispersion-engineered fibers.
 However, this advantage comes at the cost of extremely low generation rates under typical conditions, making practical implementation challenging.